 Your coach’s first job is to keep you grounded in your purpose, clear on priorities and constraints and focused on doing the right things in the right order to achieve target outcomes.

 “It’s about getting you focused and effective in your efforts and investments.”

 Next, your coach helps you learn, providing feedback on your work and implementation support if needed.
 Your coach provides as little or as much support as you need.
 They will help with planning, offer development, client definition, sales process, technology selection, content creation, process and team development, direction and coordination, and defining KPIs and performance reports.
 Your coach can provide the same support as an experienced in-house executive.

-The first step is always to get clear on your goals, the situation, target clients, competitors, and the economics of your sales process.
+The first step is to get clear on your goals and constraints, the situation, target clients, competitors, and the economics of your sales process.
 You and your marketing coach establish strategic objectives, define roles and a working rhythm that defines the collaboration.

-Some people want a second set of eyes, advice and direction, while others want a more active and hands on approach.
-Everyone’s needs and goals are different and we adapt our approach to fit.
+Some people want a second set of eyes, advice and direction, while others want a more active and hands-on approach.
+Everyone’s needs and goals differ, and we adapt our approach to fit your goals and budget.

 It’s important to determine if you need a coach or if a Fractional CMO is more appropriate.
 The main difference is speed and cost.
 You engage a Fractional CMO when you have more to invest, higher risk, want to go faster and require a more hands-on approach.
-Marketing Coaches are ideal for situations with smaller budgets, or where guidance, direction and support are the primary goals.
+Marketing Coaches are ideal for situations with smaller budgets or where guidance, direction and support are the primary goals.